Leash training a dog, is effectively achieved by teaching him one simple fact-

 Next, I move a few steps away, put my hand out in the same gesture, and say Nose.
 When he moves toward me and touches my hand, I mark the behavior (Yes) and treat.
 I keep repeating this inside the house, then continue the exercise in the backyard.

-Once we are comfortable doing this in the backyard, we can try using this technique outside, while leash training our dog.
+Once we are comfortable doing this in the backyard, we can try using this technique outside.

 If the dog pulls, non-mark him (Uh-oh), get him to do a Sit, re-target him on our hand, and continue the leash training session.